 - Finally, assisted living is typically less expensive than nursing home care.

-When deciding between a senior living community and a nursing home, you must consider your loved one’s needs and preferences.
+When deciding between a senior living community and a nursing home, consider your loved one’s needs and preferences.
 Then, carefully, you can choose the best option for them.

 How Do You Know If An Elderly Person Needs A Nursing Home?

 The decision to move an elderly loved one into a nursing home is never an easy one.
-Families often agonize over the decision, and there is no single answer that is right for everyone.
+Families often agonize over the decision, and no single answer suits everyone.
 There are, however, some general guidelines that can help families to make the best decision for their loved ones.

 - One of the first things to consider is the needed level of care.
 For example, a nursing home (skilled nursing facility) may be the best option if an elderly person needs around-the-clock care and supervision.